Sonic Dreams Collection: Development

 Sonic Dreams Collection was developed by Arcane Kids, an indie game developer known for releasing joke video games like Bubsy 3D: Bubsy Visits the James Turrell Retrospective (2013) and the unreleased Pokémon Millennial Edition (2014).
 According to designer Ben Esposito, the development team treated the game as a work of art.
-They conceived and designed it to celebrate and satirize the Sonic the Hedgehog series' modern fandom, which is known for its peculiarities.
+They conceived and designed it to celebrate and satirize the then-modern Sonic the Hedgehog fandom, known for its peculiarities.
 The title references the names of Sonic compilations such as Sonic Mega Collection (2002) and Sonic Gems Collection (2005).

-The minigames in Sonic Dreams Collection were developed separately during the game-sharing website Glitch City's "Sonic is My Boyfriend" Valentine's Day event; Sonic Movie Maker, for example, was created by former Electronic Arts employee Arjun Prakash.
-Afterward, Prakash and two Arcane Kids members decided to merge the games they made (Sonic Movie Maker, Make My Sonic, and My Roommate Sonic) to form Sonic Dreams Collection.
+The minigames in Sonic Dreams Collection were originally developed separately for the Los Angeles game-development group Glitch City's "Sonic is My Boyfriend" Valentine's Day event; Sonic Movie Maker, for example, was created by former Electronic Arts employee Arjun Prakash, who was also a co-founder for Glitch City.
+Prakash developed the game in response to a childhood friend joining the porn industry and his feelings towards that.
+Originally, Sonic Movie Maker was just an orgy game where four players controlled Sonic characters to hump each other on a heart-shaped bed.
+Afterward, Prakash and two Arcane Kids members decided to merge the "Sonic is My Boyfriend" games they made to form Sonic Dreams Collection.
+Soon after, Prakash prototyped a camcorder system, and started to work full-time on the game along with another Arcane Kids member, Jacob Knipfing.
 Development lasted for another three months, progressing through weekly sessions on Glitch City with the help of other contributors.
 Despite his significant contributions, Prakash did not receive much credit for his involvement.
 Arcane Kids later issued an apology.

 Sonic Dreams Collection was released on August 10, 2015 as freeware for OS X and Windows computers on the website hedgehog.exposed.
 The site contained a press release in which Arcane Kids claimed to have discovered the game's contents in a Dreamcast software development kit they purchased on eBay in 2013 and posted them online as a protest against Sega's apparent attempts to keep their existence a secret.
 The press release does disclaim that Sonic Dreams Collection is a parodical work, discounting any affiliation with Sega.
 To download the game, visitors have to type in the password "grandpa".